ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    - ( i_D = 0, i_E = 1, i_F = 2 )
    - ...

-* The unsigned integer LAST_INDEX is also defined, with minimum value 0 and maximum value MAX\_INDEX.
+* The unsigned integer 'last_index' is also defined, with minimum value 0 and maximum value MAX\_INDEX.

-   If the update collection is empty (i.e., no series items have been added yet), the value of LAST_INDEX is not defined.
-If the update collection is not empty, LAST_INDEX has the value of 'index' currently associated with the latest added series item in the update collection.
+   If the update collection is empty (i.e., no series items have been added yet), the value of 'last_index' is not defined.
+If the update collection is not empty, 'last_index' has the value of 'index' currently associated with the latest added series item in the update collection.

-   That is, after having added V series items to the update collection, the last and most recently added series item has 'index' with value LAST_INDEX = (V - 1) % (MAX_INDEX + 1).
+   That is, after having added V series items to the update collection, the last and most recently added series item has 'index' with value 'last_index' = (V - 1) % (MAX_INDEX + 1).

-   As long as a wrap-around of the 'index' value has not occurred, the value of LAST_INDEX is the absolute counter of series items added to that update collection until and including V, minus 1.
+   As long as a wrap-around of the 'index' value has not occurred, the value of 'last_index' is the absolute counter of series items added to that update collection until and including V, minus 1.

 When processing a diff query using the "Cursor" extension, the values of 'index' are used as cursor information, as defined in {{sec-using-cursor-diff-query-response}}.